awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 + Scale read operations into an AWS Region closer to your users\.
 + Make it easier to migrate from a data center in one AWS Region to a data center in another AWS Region\.

 Creating a read replica in a different AWS Region from the source instance is similar to creating a replica in the same AWS Region\.
-You can use the AWS Management Console, run the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command, or call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) API operation\.
+You can use the AWS Management Console, run the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command, or call the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) operation\.

 To create an encrypted read replica in a different AWS Region from the source DB instance, the source DB instance must be encrypted\.